 2. Strengthens their critical thinking

-Foundational math helps to hone in on critical thinking skills, as children are heavily encouraged to write down their thought process and lay out a clear understanding of the situation/problem at hand.
+Foundational math sharpens critical thinking by promoting documenting and understanding the situation or problem.
 The importance of having critical thinking skills are emphasized when stepping outside of a classroom/school setting, as one has to rely more on their critical thinking skills for real-life situations.
 Critical thinking skills thus establish a quick yet rational approach to solving problems, making logical decisions, etc.

 3. Brings them to apply math and relate it to everyday life

-Foundational math helps children develop a familiarity with addition, subtraction, multiplication and division – concepts that are used every single day.
+Foundational math enables children to become familiar with concepts which they use every single day.
 We can find them through estimating and approximating measurements, whether through cooking, planning one’s day or travelling to a new destination.
-Learning about things like distance, quantity and weight in math can always be related to actions and events in everyday life!
-The more children can understand and apply math to everyday situations, the smoother their transition will be into adulthood and independence.
+Understanding distance, quantity, and weight in math relates to everyday actions and events.
+Applying math to daily life eases the transition to adulthood and independence.

 4. Boosts their success in attaining desired jobs, especially in STEM